IncQueryLabs/arrowhead-tools-magicdraw-plugins/README.md

 ## Arrowhead MagicDraw Plugin

-The plugin is undled with the profile.
+The Arrowhead SysML Profile in MagicDraw (.mdzip) format is available individually here TODO, and also comes bundled with the profile TODO.